-Nil.
-PCGU requires the IP-Specific Power Control Glue Logic to consolidate the PGCB, CDC, and IP-Specific control signal to generate the PGCB clock gate and PGCB clock wake condition.

 Configuration Register Bit/Straps

 The PGCB clock gating block requires the IP-Specific Power Control Glue Logic to consolidate the gate and wake condition for the PGCB clock gating.
 As a survivability feature, the IP-Specific glue logic is recommended to implement the following straps to configure the PGCB clock gating condition.
 An IP could choose to use a tie-off value, or dynamically configure it thru an external register unit.
 The configuration mechanism is beyond the scope of this document.